 You recycle.
 You ride your bike to work or drive a hybrid.
 You eat organic foods and buy fair trade clothing.
 Why wouldn't you invest with the same values that you live your life?

 According to US SIF, since 1995, responsible investments have grown from $639 billion to over $17 trillion.
-And, performance of sustainable, responsible and impact portfolios is competitive with traditionally managed investments - why wouldn't you invest with your values?
+Plus, the performance of sustainable, responsible, and impact portfolios is competitive with traditionally managed investments.
+So, why wouldn't you invest with your values?

 In 2017, Morgan Stanley published their Sustainable Signals research paper examining demand for sustainable and responsible investments.
 They found that there is strong interest in responsible investing, particularly from millennials (86%) and from women investors (84%).